Activities · Last updated 2 June 2026

 Is Gibraltar safe for families?

 Very.
-Gibraltar has low crime rates, clean streets, and a welcoming community.
-It feels more like a small town than a city, and English is the main language, which makes everything easier for visiting families.
+Gibraltar has low crime, clean streets, and a tight-knit community that feels more like a small town than a tourist destination.
+English is the main language, which removes the usual friction of travelling with children somewhere unfamiliar.

 How many days do you need in Gibraltar with kids?